-NOTE 9 - COMMITMENTS:
+NOTE 8 - COMMITMENTS:

 - a.
-Pursuant to the Patent Transfer Agreement with Oramed, the Company is committed to pay royalties to Oramed -see note 6. - b.
+Pursuant to the Patent Transfer Agreement with Oramed, the Company is committed to pay royalties to Oramed see also note 5. - b.
 The Company is committed to pay royalties to the Government of Israel on proceeds from sales of products in the research and development of which the Government participates by way of grants.
 At the time the grants were received, successful development of the related project was not assumed.
 In the case of failure of the project that was partly financed by the Government of Israel, the Company is not obligated to pay any such royalties.
 Under the terms of the Company's funding from the Israeli Government, royalties are payable on sales of products developed from projects so funded of 3% during the first three years, from commencement of revenues, 4% during the subsequent three years and 5% commencing the seventh year up to 100% of the amount of the grant received by the Company (dollar linked) with the addition of annual interest based on Libor.
 The amount that must be repaid may be increased to three times the amount of the grant received, and the rate of royalties may be accelerated, if manufacturing of the products developed with the grant money is transferred outside of the State of Israel.
-As of December 31, 2019, the total royalty amount that would be payable by the Company, before the additional Libor interest, is approximately \$460,000.
+As of December 31, 2020, the total royalty amount that would be payable by the Company, before the additional Libor interest and payments as described below, is approximately \$460,000.

 Following the signing of the Amgen Agreement (see note 1a(4)), the Israeli Innovation Authority (the "IIA") determined that the Company should pay 5.38% of each payment that will be received by the Company from Amgen on the license of IP up to 6 times the grant received.
-On February 10, 2019 the Company paid \$27,000 to the Government of Israel.
+As of December 31, 2020, the Company paid \$54,000 to the IIA.
+In January 2021, the Company paid an additional \$13,000 to the IIA.

 c.
 Emisphere Technologies, Inc., or Emisphere, has notified the Company that it believes that it is the exclusive owner of certain U.S. and related foreign patents and patent applications the Company acquired from Oramed Ltd. Emisphere has not initiated a legal proceeding as of the date of the approval of this financial statement.
-The matter is still in its early stages.
-If Emisphere were to initiate a legal proceeding, we would vigorously defend against such claim and believe that Emisphere's notification is without merit.
+If Emisphere were to initiate a legal proceeding, the Company would vigorously defend against such claim and believe that Emisphere's notification is without merit.

-NOTE 10 - LEASES:
+NOTE 9 - LEASES:

-Effective January 1, 2019, the Company early adopted IFRS 16.
+Effective January 1, 2019, the Company adopted IFRS 16.
 The Company has not restated prior reporting period, as permitted under the specific transitional provisions in the standard.
 The reclassifications and the adjustments arising from the new leasing rules are therefore recognized in the opening balance sheet on January 1, 2019.

 On initial application, the company recognized lease liabilities in relation to leases which had previously been classified as 'operating leases' under the principles of IAS 17 Leases.
 These liabilities were measured at the present value of the remaining lease payments, discounted using the lessee's incremental borrowing rate as of January 1, 2019.
-The weighted average lessee's incremental borrowing rate applied to the lease liabilities on January 1, 2019 was 16%.
+The weighted average incremental borrowing rate of the lessee applied to the lease liabilities on January 1, 2019 was 16%.
 The Company has elected to record right-of-use assets based on the corresponding lease liability.